ubc-tea/Backdoor_Multimodal_Foundation_Model/README.md

 This project is based on PyTorch 1.10.
 You can simply set up the environment of MedCLIP.
 We also provide `environment.yml`.

 ### Data
 All of our data and meta-data are same as [MedCLIP](https://github.com/RyanWangZf/MedCLIP), please follow their instruction to download and prepare for the data.
-We provide the csv meta-data below
+We provide the csv meta-data below (put it into the local_data folder)

 |  Dataset Name   | Link  |
 |  ----  | ----  |